 JJ said “He’s a mean snowman Mummy.
 He’s still learning how to be nice.”

 “Oh, is he not playing nicely?
 What are you going to say?”
 I asked.

 “I don’t like that.
 Let’s play a fun game instead.”

-JJ changed Frosty’s facial expression to this one.
+Later JJ changed Frosty’s facial expression to this dollar sign one.
 (I don’t think she knows what the dollar signs means, she just saw this as a fun face.)

-And then JJ made it snow!
+And then JJ sprinkled the play snow, to make a little flurry!
 She made it snow on Bee too, who though it was a marvellous idea.
 Umm, Mummy’s doesn’t agree.
 Careful not to get it in anyone’s eyes!

-In all, lots of snowy role play fun for a sunny Australian Summer’s day…
+In all, lots of snowy role play fun for a sunny Aussie summer’s day…

 And to finish up, I couldn’t resist slipping in this little Dad Mum joke.
 It’s one of my favourites at the moment. 🙂